DidjaRedo/ts-utils/docs/ts-utils.infer.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Infers the type that will be returned by an intstantiated converter.
+Infers the type that will be returned by an instantiated converter.
 Works for complex as well as simple types.

 <b>Signature:</b>